- About Us

 “Keystone is committed to advancing the rights of children and adults with disabilities.
-Through innovation and best practices, we are supporting community-based systems of care and advocating changes in public policy,” says Charlie Hooker, Senior VP of KHS and President and CEO of KHSI.
+Through innovation and best practices, we are supporting community-based systems of care and advocating changes in public policy,” says Charles Hooker, Senior VP of KHS and President and CEO of KHSI.
 Read more

 The holiday season can be a very stressful time of year, especially for people experiencing mental illness.
 Learn some tips for coping with the holidays.

 Keystone Moldova is represented on InterAction’s new online NGO Aid Map, a searchable map of international development and humanitarian response projects being implemented throughout the world.
 View the map

 Congratulations to our employees who have reached their 25th, 30th, and 35th anniversary with Keystone Human Services!
 They have done great work to advance the human spirit.
 Read more